whats-this/owo.rs/README.md

 ### Examples

-Using reqwest, upload a file by its filepath as a string taken from user input, with a token taken from an environment variable:
+Using reqwest, upload a file by its filepath as a string taken from user input, with a key taken from an environment variable:

 ```rust
 extern crate owo;